johnhenry/asynchronous-delay/readme.md

 # Asynchronous Delays
+Note: This document makes use of the ECMA Script proposal [Asynchronous Blocks](https://github.com/johnhenry/asynchronous-blocks).

 Within an asynchronous [block]() or [function](), the JavaScript's _await_ keyword in JavaScript allows execution to "step out" of and "return to" a context.
 We take advantage of this to arbitrarily pause code execution for a specific amount of time.